evmos/evmos/tests/nix_tests/hardhat/README.md

 If you inspect the `package.json` file, you will notice that the `typechain` command calls the `get-contracts` script.
-This script copies all the Solidity smart contracts from the `precompiles` directory of the evmos repository.
+This script copies all the Solidity smart contracts from the `precompiles` directory of the eidon-chain repository.
 Thus, you don't need to add these contracts to the `contracts` directory, these will be automatically included for you to use them on tests.